-For many years, Mr. Bright led a subcommittee staff on the Committee on Armed Services in the U.S. House of Representatives.
-Previously, he managed national security and foreign affairs issues for now-retired U.S. Rep. Tom Davis and served as the Assistant Secretary of Commerce and Trade on the cabinet staff of Virginia Governor George Allen.
+Mr. Bright also specializes in Congressional oversight.
+For many years he led high profile award-winning inquiries for the Oversight and Investigations subcommittee staff on the Committee on Armed Services in the U.S. House of Representatives.
+Previously, he worked on national security and foreign affairs issues on the Oversight and Government Reform committee for now-retired U.S. Rep. Tom Davis.
+Christopher Bright also served as the Assistant Secretary of Commerce and Trade on the cabinet staff of Virginia Governor George Allen.

 He has contributed to World Affairs and other publications, and is the author of Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War (Palgrave Macmillan).
-Christopher Bright has been featured on Colorado Public Radio, NBC5 (Chicago), C-SPAN, and in WashingtonPost.com, Washington Times, Newport News (Virginia) Daily Press, Air Force Magazine, and other media outlets.
-His speaking engagements include the Wilson Center, the Center for Strategic and International Studies, and the Robert L. Long Distinguished Lecture at Albuquerque’s National Museum of Nuclear Science and History.
+Christopher Bright has been featured on Colorado Public Radio, NBC5 (Chicago), C-SPAN, and in WashingtonPost.com, Washington Times, Air Force Magazine, and other outlets.
+His speaking engagements include the Woodrow Wilson Center, the Center for Strategic and International Studies, and the Robert L. Long Distinguished Lecture at Albuquerque’s National Museum of Nuclear Science and History.